ocean-onion/BDCraft-maybe/docs/economy/market.md

 ### Market Associates

-Market Founders can manage who has special permissions in their market:
+The player who creates a market (the market founder) can manage who has special permissions in their market:

 1. **Adding Associates**:
    - Use the Market GUI by right-clicking the Market Owner villager